SnowyMouse/invader/README.md

                                used.
 This option must be used after --input.
   -p --precision               Allow for slight differences in floats to
                                account for precision loss.
+  -s --search <expr>           Search for tags (* and ? are wildcards) and
+                               compare these; use multiple times for multiple queries.
+If unspecified, all tags will be compared.
-  -s --show                    Can be: all, matched, or mismatched.
+  -S --show                    Can be: all, matched, or mismatched.
 Default:
                                all
   -t --tags                    Add a tags directory to the input.
 Specify
                                multiple tag directories in order of precedence